-Remember that dangling cables will dramatically change balance and create guiding problems, so you'll want to be sure that all cables are carefully secured and not dragging before you proceed with balancing.
-Ensure that your focuser is in its focused position, the dew shield extended and the dust cap removed.
-The following three recommendations will increase guiding performance.
+Do the preliminary balancing first using the clutches! (see above) Remember that dangling cables will dramatically change balance and create guiding problems, so you'll want to be sure that all cables are carefully secured and not dragging before you proceed with precision balancing.
+Ensure that your focuser is in its focused position, the dew shield extended with the dust cap removed and the diagonal with eyepiece or the camera equipment installed.
+Think: Ready-to-Image!

-- Slightly offset balance to the counterweight side of the R.A. axis.
-When the axis is perfectly balanced horizontally, then offset the weight just enough to start motion slightly downward on the counterweight side. - 2.
-Slightly offset balance to the camera side of the Dec. axis.
-When the axis is perfectly balanced horizontally, then offset the scope just enough to start motion slightly downward on the camera end. - 3.
 The counterweights should ride high on the counterweight shaft.
-It is best to add counterweights and slide them to the top of the shaft with the heaviest at the top and then use the smallest weight to perform the precision balancing.
+It is best to add counterweights and slide them to the top of the shaft with the heaviest at the top and then use the smallest weight to perform the final precision balancing.
 The reason for this is called "Inertial Moment Arm".
 Sliding less weight down the shaft will balance the scope, but will greatly increase the moment arm force; that is to say, it will require a much greater torque to start the axis rotating.
 (Think of a tightrope walker using a long rod to stabilize his balance.)
 This is a very important consideration when you are trying to do precise guiding.
 See illustration at right.